-For mount options, see the fuse(8) manual page.
+For FUSE configuration and mount options, see the mount.fuse(8) manual page.

 Additional mount options supported by borg:

 - versions: when used with a repository mount, this gives a merged, versioned view of the files in the archives.
 EXPERIMENTAL, layout may change in future. - allow_damaged_files: by default damaged files (where missing chunks were replaced with runs of zeros by borg check --repair) are not readable and return EIO (I/O error).
-Set this option to read such files.
+Set this option to read such files. - ignore_permissions: for security reasons the "default_permissions" mount option is internally enforced by borg. "ignore_permissions" can be given to not enforce "default_permissions".